-The 320-bit initial state of Ascon-XoF and Ascon-HASH is defined by a constant IV that specifies the algorithm parameters in a similar format as for Ascon (including k = 0, the rate r, and round numbers a and b = 0, each written as an 8-bit integer), followed by the maximal output length of h bits as a 32-bit integer (with $h = \ell = 256$ for Ascon-HASH and h = 0 for unlimited output in Ascon-XoF) and a 256-bit zero value.
-The a-round permutation p^a is applied to initialize the state S:
+The 320-bit initial state for hashing is defined by a constant IV that specifies the algorithm parameters in a similar format as for Ascon.
+The IV includes k = 0, the rate r, the round number a and the value a - b, each written as an 8-bit integer, followed by the maximal output length of h bits as a 32-bit integer (with $h = \ell = 256$ for Ascon-Hash and Ascon-Hasha, and h = 0 for unlimited output in Ascon-XoF and Ascon-XoFa) and a 256-bit zero value.
+The a-round permutation $p^a$ is applied to initialize the state S:

-The initial 320-bit state S can be precomputed for each instance and we get for Ascon-HASH (left) and Ascon-XoF (right):
+The initial 320-bit state S can be precomputed for each instance and we get: